-The Cabot Trail, Cape Breton Island, Nova Scotia
+Cabot Trail, Cape Breton Island: Nova Scotia

-Fundy Coastal Drive, New BrunswickLike the Cabot Trail, the Fundy Coastal Drive is another outstanding maritime journey.
-See some of the highest tides in the world and enjoy the vivacious reds and deep pumpkin oranges, which are at their best the first two weeks of October during Canada’s Thanksgiving Weekend.
-Tree variety and colors are similar to New England's, yet crowds are minimal in New Brunswick by comparison.
-See a map of New Brunswick.
-Find out more about New Brunswick in the fall.
+The Bay of Fundy spans from Maine's northern coastal area into Canada, between New Brunswick and Nova Scotia.
+Like the Cabot Trail, the Fundy Coastal Drive is another outstanding maritime journey.
+See some of the highest tides in the world and enjoy the vivacious reds and deep pumpkin oranges.
+The colors are at their peak the first two weeks of October during Canada’s Thanksgiving weekend, which is a smaller celebration than that of the U.S. Tree variety and colors are similar to those in New England, but with a fraction of the crowds that inundate the U.S. Northeast.